Data β

 ... | Asset.GMRoom | Additional rooms.
 Accepts any number of arguments |

-// Initializes data for rmLevelCastle:
+// Initializes data for rmLevelCastle

 RoomLoader.DataInit(rmLevelCastle);

-// Initializes data for rmLevelPlains, rmLevelForest and rmLevelCliffs:
+// Initializes data for rmLevelPlains, rmLevelForest and rmLevelCliffs

 RoomLoader.DataInit(rmLevelPlains, rmLevelForest, rmLevelCliffs); .DataInitArray() β